 Knowing how your real estate agent is going to market your home will make you feel more secure in the selling process.
 Experienced agents tend to come prepared with a plan already in place, so they should be able to answer this question easily.
 Some good marketing plans include having professional photographers come in to take pictures of your home, putting up a virtual tour online, and making sure that your home is up on all of the popular listing websites.
-Other marketing strategies include direct mail campaigns, email marketing, and utilizing social media platforms to increase overall visibility.
+Other realtor marketing services include direct mail campaigns, email marketing, and utilizing social media platforms to increase overall visibility.
 If you plan to host open houses, make sure that you know what the details are and how your agent plans to handle them safely and efficiently.

 7. How Can You Help Me Sell or Buy a Home in a Competitive Market?

 The market is hot right now and it doesn’t seem to be slowing down anytime soon.
 To make sure that you’re able to find the home of your dreams or sell your existing one for the maximum listing price, ask prospective realtors about their strategy.
 Discuss the current state of the market in your area including how many offers sellers are getting, whether or not people are putting up cash offers, and how fast listings usually last on the market.
 When there are multiple offers, cash offers, and near immediate selling turnover, the market is competitive.
 This means you will need a real estate agent that can help you get ahead of the competition and negotiate appropriately.
 Ask them how they plan to do this and what their sale-to-list ratio is.

 8. How Do You Determine Listing Price?